Meet the Team

 Among countless design-centric ventures and adventures over the years, Chris has designed over 90 rock music biographies for London publishers, many local projects including the much-loved Whitley Bay & Tynemouth Guide (in collaboration with Paul Irwin—q.v.), and is responsible for the Tyne Idols logo, brand development and any design and publicity materials.

-Many other gripping projects to speak of include creating the website bananastan.online (a 2011 project, soon to be rejuvenated) with the legendary Van Dyke Parks to promote and release the wonderful music of sunnier climes; designing the official biography for the great Jon Hiseman; working directly with several other long-time musical heroes on design assignments such as websites, publishing and advertising; and spreading the love for clients in places as far-flung as Italy, Zimbabwe, Canada, Nigeria, Los Angeles, and the Caribbean.
+Many other gripping projects to speak of include creating the former website bananastan.com with the legendary Van Dyke Parks to promote and release the wonderful music of sunnier climes; designing the official biography for the great Jon Hiseman; working directly with several other long-time musical heroes on design assignments such as websites, publishing and advertising; and spreading the love for clients in places as far-flung as Italy, Zimbabwe, Canada, Nigeria, Los Angeles, and the Caribbean.

 Currently living the country life and "bringing the ghetto to the gentry", Chris as Chrimson Graphics continues to work on various all-new, diverse and ethical design projects for 2017-18 that should take several nations by storm, as well as writing a regular blog in which musings on graphic design mix with attempts at humour.